 What do you do at BalletRox?

-I am responsible for different aspects of BalletRox program, inclusive but not limited to curriculum design, student enrollment, student and program evaluation, production of recitals, and website development.
-As a ballet instructor I teach all levels ballet classes and choreograph for recitals and performances.
+I am responsible for different aspects of BalletRox’s program, including but not limited to curriculum design, student enrollment, student and program evaluation, production of recitals, and website development.
+As a ballet instructor I teach all levels of ballet classes and choreograph for recitals and performances.

 Why do you do what you do?

-The mission of BalletRox organization is dear to my heart with its main objective to provide to expose Boston youth to dance and opportunities for mastery and performance, to which they would not otherwise have access, giving them discipline and a supportive community to succeed in life.
+The mission of BalletRox is dear to my heart with its main objective to expose Boston youth to dance and opportunities for mastery and performance, to which they would not otherwise have access, giving them discipline and a supportive community to succeed in life.

 What comes easiest to you in this work?

-Communication with students, especially our oldest group (12-18 years old).
-I believe in partnership between a student and a teacher, where I see myself more of an older friend, who knows just a bit more and likes to share her experiences with my younger friends.
-In turn, they know that there is a time for fun sometime but when there is a work to do they become professionals and work their hardest!
+Communication with students, especially our oldest group (12-18 years olds).
+I believe in partnership between a student and a teacher, where I see myself more as an older friend, who knows just a bit more and likes to share her experiences with my younger friends.
+In turn, they know that there is a time for fun but when there is work to do they become professionals and work their hardest!

 How do you blow off steam?

-For me it is taking a simple walk in the park or forest on a sunny day does it.
-Having music on a background comes second to it.
+For me it is taking a simple walk in the park or forest on a sunny day.
+Having music on in the background comes in second.
 And of course, reading.